-Massive bleeding from any cause, but particularly from an active shooter or explosive event where a response is delayed can result in death.
+Massive bleeding from any cause, but particularly from an active killer or explosive event where a response is delayed can result in unnecessary death.
 Similar to how the general public learns and performs CPR, the public must learn proper bleeding control techniques, including how to use their hands, dressings, and tourniquets.
 Victims can quickly die from uncontrolled bleeding, within five to 10 minutes.

-However, anyone at the scene can act as immediate responder and save lives if they know what to do.
+However, anyone at the scene can act as an immediate responder and save lives if they know what to do.
 Distributed Security Inc. supports the Presidential policy directive for national preparedness (Presidential Policy Directive 8), which targets preparedness as a shared responsibility of the government, the private and nonprofit sectors, and individual citizens.

 Bleeding control or B-CON was initially part of NAEMT’s curriculum.
 The program has now transferred to the American college of Surgeon’s group “BleedingControl.org”.
 DSI offers an expanded version of B-CON as part of all of its Tier 4 training courses to address the most common causes of preventable death.
 We can also offer B-CON as a standalone course.